rumpkernel/drv-netif-dpdk/README.md

 You can now link and use the DPDK interface driver (`librumpnet_dpdkif`) into applications.

-DPDK is provided as a git submodule mostly for autobuild purposes.
+Using the revision of DPDK included as a submodule is highly recommended.
-You can also use DPDK from other sources/installations (via `RTE_SDK`).
-It is advisable -- even if not always strictly necessary -- to use a DPDK revision at least as recent as the submodule.
-The DPDK submodule revision can be obtained by going to the `dpdk` subdirectory and running `git describe`.
+It is possible to use another version of DPDK, but in that case be aware that the combination may not be tested, and you should prepare to debug and fix any resulting problems yourself.

 For more information on how to use the resulting userspace TCP/IP stack, see e.g. the [buildrump.sh repo](https://github.com/rumpkernel/buildrump.sh)